chriseshleman/chriseshleman.github.io/_posts/2017-11-23-Hello-World-7.md

 ---
-title: "Green Jobs"
+title: "The Green Economy"
 author: "Christopher Eshleman"
 date: "Nov.
 22, 2017"
 output: html_document
 ---

-## The US, Alaska and Green Jobs
+## Alaska and Green Jobs (Establishments)
 I was talking to someone last week about the green economy.
 Or whatever the actual term is for the economic activity — the investments, and the companies doing the work — that help the economy, at least compared to traditional counterparts.
 I remembered seeing a flood of work there 10 years ago in things like home weatherization and alternative energy, such as geothermal.
 I hypothesized the slice of the state economy, however slim, representing green investment may have grown enough recently to partly or fully offset any concomitant loss in traditional investment (setting oil and gas aside), such as in mining.

 It turns out that federal statisticians have already defined green jobs, which makes it easier to track the data.
 The Bureau of Labor Statistics states that green jobs are either:

 "Jobs in businesses that produce goods or provide services that benefit the environment or conserve natural resources," or "[j]obs in which workers' duties involve making their establishment's production processes more environmentally friendly or use fewer natural resources."

+It looks like BLS may still be in the process of measuring the labor side of the green economy.
+They've posted more information, referencing the survey, but I don't see reference to a conclusion: https://www.bls.gov/green/#contact.

-So looked at the data.
+So for now looked at the data, leaning on the definition's list of relevant industry codes without distinguishing further.
 I imported and merged every annual data set from the BLS' employment census.
 Then I filtered it to include only national (aggregated) and Alaska data.
 That work was done elsewhere; here, I'm importing the data from my local drive.

 Once I've got it, I want to look at green jobs.
 So I knocked that big data set down to include only the labor subsectors identified in the BLS' definition.
 Then I built a trendline tracking the number of firms represented in the definition.
 And I compared it to the national trend.